mattereppe/bccstego/README.md

 <ul>
 <li>SETBINBASE: This is replaced by the exponent that defines the number of bins to be used for the histogram.
 <li>IPFIELDLENGTH: This is replaced by the bitlength of the field to be monitored (which must be computed by the python code).
-<li>UPDATE_STATISTICS_V4/UPDATE_STATISTICS_V6: This is replaced by the code snippet that handles the specific field (be aware that some fields in the IPv6 header are not byte aligned).
-There are two different placeholders for IPv4 and IPv6 fields, respectively.
+<li>UPDATE_STATISTICS_V4/UPDATE_STATISTICS_V6/UPDATE_STATISTICS_L4: This is replaced by the code snippet that handles the specific field (be aware that some fields in the IPv6 header are not byte aligned).
+There are three different placeholders for IPv4, IPv6, and TCP/UDP fields, respectively.
 </ul>

 <code>userprog.py</code> is the python program alone, with placeholders for the bpf code.